FAU-LAP/NOMAD-CAMELS/README.md

 - added plot all available channels as possibility for List-Plot
 - improved layout of set-panel

+Fixes:
+- Can now set log scale when using only one y-axis

 ## 0.1.9
 New features:
 - Retry on error for VISA-devices